zynexsoft/ZynexSoft-ChatApp/README.md

-# ZynexSoft-ChatApp
-A chat application like messenger and a practice project working with Sager.
+A chat application like messenger and a practice project working with Sagar.